drounce/PyGEM/docs/model_structure.md

 ```{note}
 For future simulations, at a minimum the user should specify the dynamical option (<em>option_dynamics</em>), start year (<em>gcm_startyear</em>), end year (<em>gcm_endyear</em>), bias correction option (<em>option_bias_adjustment</em>).
 ```

+### Post-process output
-* Post-process the data. <br>There are currently several scripts available to process the datasets (e.g., merge them into regional files, create multi-GCM means and standard deviations for each SSP).
+There are currently several scripts available to process the datasets (e.g., merge them into regional files, create multi-GCM means and standard deviations for each SSP).
 While these scripts are well documented in line, they still need to be cleaned up for more widespread use.
 An example:
 ```
 python process_simulation.py
 ```

+### Analyze output
-* Share your data with beautiful figures. <br>All users will analyze PyGEM in different ways; however, we aim to provide some general scripts to produce publication-quality figures of mass, area, and runoff change such as those within the analysis_Science_figs.py.
+All users will analyze PyGEM output in different ways; however, we aim to provide some general scripts to produce publication-quality figures of mass, area, and runoff change such as those within the analysis_Science_figs.py.
 Figure options and pathways will be hard-coded within these scripts for the present moment.
 An example:
 ```
 python analysis_Science_figs.py
 ```